Instead of wondering when our next vacation is we should set up a life we don’t need to escape from. - Seth Godin

 On the first day we went to Hundred Islands Park in Alaminos, Pangasinan where we spent most of the day teasing and encouraging non-swimmers in the group to conquer their fears.

 We then traveled to Anda, Pangasinan and spent the night in a resort near Tondol Beach.
-Sadly, we arrived late and were rushing to leave the next morning so we didn't get to enjoy the beach as much as we would have wanted to.
+Sadly, we arrived late and rushed to leave the next morning so we didn't get to enjoy the beach as much as we would have wanted to.

 Bolinao waterfalls also got scratched off the list since we were already running out of time.
 We just decided to visit one of the caves (for the first-timers) and then went straight to Patar Beach (with some customary photo ops at the lighthouse) so that we could start preparing for lunch and then pack up for the trip back home.